qiuqiangkong/mini_llm/README.md

-# Minimal PyTorch of GPT2, Llama
+# Minimal PyTorch implementation of GPT2 and Llama

 This repo provides the minimal PyTorch implementation of GPT2 and Llama.